juliannojungle/juliannojungle/README.md

 A passionate developer who loves technology of any kind and strongly believes that `open-source software and hardware leads to a better future.
 Knowledge is meant to be shared`.

-> With a bachelor's degree in Computer Science and a graduate degree on Software Engineering, I work as full-stack developer on many projects for more than a decade @ AlterdataSoftware.
+> With a bachelor's degree in Computer Science and a graduate degree in Software Engineering, I work as full-stack developer on many projects for more than a decade @ AlterdataSoftware.

 Check my pinned repositories below (you can find some amazing work in progress there...)!